 Following the adoption of the FinDec&AAP/M, a delegation or a grant agreement will be signed with the entity.
-The delegation agreement will follow the template PAGoDA - option delegation agreement, see Chapter 7.
-Where a grant agreement needs to be signed the grant part of PAGoDA or the PRAG grant contract will be used (see section 3.1.6. above).
+The delegation agreement will follow the template PAGoDA 2- option delegation agreement, see Chapter 7.
+Where a grant agreement needs to be signed the grant part of PAGoDA 2 or the PRAG grant contract will be used (see section 3.1.6. above).

 The degree of involvement of the Commission should be defined in the agreement or in Annex I of the delegation agreement concluded between the co-financing donors and the fund-managing donor.
 No derogation from the template delegation or grant agreement is allowed unless derogations have been approved and included in the relevant agreement.
 A high degree of involvement implies Commission participation in the policy dialogue, planning, monitoring and annual reviewing, reporting and evaluation processes.
-Minimum involvement implies for example an observer status in the annual policy dialogue and further reliance on the reporting by the delegatee - fund-managing donor.
-In any case, the Commission should lend weight and leverage to negotiations at the request of the fund-managing donor.
-The Commission's involvement should however not take the form of its participation in the decision making as this would risk watering down the responsibility of the entrusted entity/delegatee or grant beneficiary for the implementation of the action.
+Minimum involvement implies for example an observer status in the annual policy dialogue and further reliance on the reporting by the entrusted entity - fund-managing donor.
+In any case, the Commission's involvement should however not take the form of its participation in the decision making as this would risk watering down the responsibility of the entrusted entity or grant beneficiary for the implementation of the action.